Shaaali/identity-apps/docs/guides/applications/oidc/implement-auth-code.md

 ## Prerequisites

 To get started, you need to have an application registered in Asgardeo.
-If you don't already have one, <a :href="$withBase('/guides/applications/web-app/register-oidc-web-app/')">register a web app with OIDC</a>
+If you don't already have one, <a :href="$withBase('/guides/applications/web-app/register-oidc-web-app/')">register a web app with OIDC</a>.

 ## Get the authorization code
 First, your app must initiate a login request to the authorization endpoint of Asgardeo.
-After redirecting to Asgardeo, the user will be prompted with login page if the user does is not authenticated.
+After redirecting to Asgardeo, the user should be prompted with a login page if the user is not authenticated.

-**Authorization endpoint:**
+**Authorization endpoint**

 ``` no-line-numbers
 https://api.asgardeo.io/t/<organization_name>/oauth2/authorize
 ```

-**Authorization request**
+**Request format**

 ```  no-line-numbers
 https://api.asgardeo.io/t/<organization_name>/oauth2/authorize?scope={scope}&response_type=code&redirect_uri={redirect_uri}&client_id={client_id}